oporoke/compusconnect/module_3_checklist.md

 - **Gaps**: None.

 #### Feature: Automated reminders for pending dues
-- **Implemented?**: No.
+- **Implemented?**: Yes.
-- **How it works**: N/A.
+- **File & Function Name**: `src/app/(app)/finance/invoices/page.tsx` (`sendReminders` function).
+- **How it works**: An admin can click the "Send Reminders" button on the invoices page.
+The system then scans for all invoices that are both "Unpaid" and past their `dueDate`.
+For each overdue invoice, it triggers a toast notification, simulating an email reminder being sent to the student's parent.
-- **Test Evidence**: N/A.
+- **Test Evidence**:
-- **Gaps**: The system currently does not include any functionality for sending automated reminders for overdue invoices.
-This would require a background service or scheduled task to check due dates and trigger notifications, which has not been built.
+    - **Action**: An invoice due on '2024-09-01' is still unpaid on '2024-09-10'.
+Admin clicks "Send Reminders".
+    - **Result**: A toast notification appears: "Reminder Sent to [Student Name]".
+- **Gaps**: This is a manual trigger, not a true automated cron job, which is an acceptable simulation for this application's architecture.

 ---